michaellevy/michaellevy.github.io/teaching/index.md

 ### Software and Data Carpentry

 These international non-profits offer intensive two-day workshops on best practices for scientific software development and data analysis.
-I was first exposed to them as a student in 2013, I became an instructor in 2015, and I am currently developing and piloting a [social sciences curriculum](http://data-lessons.github.io/gapminder-R/) for Data Carpentry.
+I was first exposed to them as a participant in 2013, I became an instructor in 2015, and I am currently developing and piloting a [social sciences curriculum](http://data-lessons.github.io/gapminder-R/) for Data Carpentry.
 Their pedogogical training is excellent and has made me a consistently better teacher both in computing and other subjects.
 I have taught workshops at [Davis](http://www.datacarpentry.org/2015-02-09-ucdavis/) [(twice)](http://michaellevy.name/2016-06-16-ucdavis/) and [Stanford](https://theavanrossum.github.io/2016-04-25-Stanford/), and will be further refining and piloting the social science material in late 2016 and early 2017.

 ### Statistical Rethinking